Memory-Centric Embodied Question Answering

 \section{Abstract}

-Embodied Question Answering (EQA) requires agents to autonomously explore and understand the environment to answer context-dependent questions.
-Existing frameworks typically center around the planner, which guides the stopping module, memory module, and answering module for reasoning.
-In this paper, we propose a memory-centric EQA framework named \textbf{MemoryEQA}.
-Unlike planner-centric EQA models where the memory module cannot fully interact with other modules, MemoryEQA flexible feeds memory information into all modules, thereby enhancing efficiency and accuracy in handling complex tasks, such as those involving multiple targets across different regions.
-Specifically, we establish a multi-modal hierarchical memory mechanism, which is divided into global memory that stores language-enhanced scene maps, and local memory that retains historical observations and state information.
-When performing EQA tasks, the multi-modal large language model is leveraged to convert memory information into the required input formats for injection into different modules.
-To evaluate EQA models' memory capabilities, we constructed the MT-HM3D dataset based on HM3D, comprising 1,587 question-answer pairs involving multiple targets across various regions, which requires agents to maintain memory of exploration-acquired target information.
-Experimental results on HM-EQA, MT-HM3D, and OpenEQA demonstrate the effectiveness of our framework, where a 19.8\% performance gain on MT-HM3D compared to baseline model further underscores memory capability’s pivotal role in resolving complex tasks.
+Embodied Question Answering (EQA) requires agents to autonomously explore and comprehend the environment to answer context-dependent questions.
+Typically, an EQA framework consists of four components: a planner, a memory module, a stopping module, and an answering module.
+However, the memory module is utilized inefficiently in existing methods, as the information it stores is leveraged solely for the answering module.
+Such a design may result in redundant or inadequate exploration, leading to a suboptimal success rate.
+To solve this problem, we propose \textbf{MemoryEQA}, an EQA framework centered on memory, which establishes mechanisms for memory storage, update, and retrieval, allowing memory information to contribute throughout the entire exploration process.
+Specifically, we convert the observation into structured textual representations, which are stored in a vector library following a fixed structure.
+At each exploration step, we utilize a viewpoint comparison strategy to determine whether the memory requires updating.
+Before executing each module, we employ an entropy-based adaptive retrieval strategy to obtain the minimal yet sufficient memory information that satisfies the requirements of different modules.
+The retrieved module-specific information is then integrated with the current observation as input to the corresponding module.
+To evaluate EQA models' memory capabilities, we constructed the benchmark based on HM3D called \textbf{MT-HM3D}, comprising 1,587 question-answer pairs involving multiple targets across various regions, which requires agents to maintain memory of exploration-acquired target information.
+Experimental results on HM-EQA, MT-HM3D, and OpenEQA demonstrate the effectiveness of our framework, where a 9.9\% performance gain on MT-HM3D compared to baseline models further underscores the memory capability’s pivotal role in solving complex tasks.